Veryyapeee/reactForm/README.md

 # React-form-simplified

-This project is a simple library for React o handle forms.
+This project is a simple library for React to handle forms.

 ### Status
 * In progress